-COMMITTEE SCOPE Directorate Scrutiny and Improvement Committees.
-The Scrutiny and Improvement Committees will approve and present investigative reports to the Cabinet and Council, detailing findings and recommendations on their Directorate areas.
-The Scrutiny and Improvement Committees will contribute at an early stage to the formulation and content of reports to Cabinet and Council.
-Each of the Scrutiny and Improvement Committees will be aligned to a Directorate within the Council.
-In particular the Adults and Communities Services Scrutiny and Improvement Committee will review and scrutinise the provision, planning and operation of Health Services in the Borough.
-The Scrutiny and Improvement Committees will commission investigations as capacity dictates in relation to matters within their Directorate areas and will have responsibility for maintaining an overview of those investigations, to ensure that they remain to schedule and adhere to pre-defined terms of reference.
-Resources Scrutiny and Improvement Committee - additional functions In addition to the above functions, the Resources Scrutiny and Improvement Committee will be responsible for the strategic oversight and direction of the scrutiny function of the Council and of the Directorate Scrutiny and Improvement Committees.
-In its discretion, it will exercise the scrutiny function in relation to Borough-wide issues.
-The Resources Scrutiny and Improvement Committee will also: exercise the power of Call-in. monitor and review the operation of the Constitution

-• exercise the powers of the Council in relation to Councillor Call for Action.
+COMMITTEE SCOPE 5 Scrutiny and Improvement Committees are established as follows: The Scrutiny and Improvement Committees will approve and present investigative reports to the Cabinet and Council, detailing findings and recommendations on issues within their remit.
+Adults, Wellbeing & Health The Scrutiny and Improvement Committees will contribute at an early stage to the formulation and content of reports to Cabinet and Council.
+Children & Families Corporate Resources & Governance Each of the Scrutiny and Improvement Committees will have a remit/terms of reference as set out Table 1 to the Scrutiny and Improvement Procedure Rules set out in Part 4 of the Constitution.
+Climate and the Environment The Scrutiny and Improvement Committees will commission investigations as capacity dictates in relation to matters within their remit and will have Growth responsibility for maintaining an overview of those investigations, to ensure that they remain to schedule and adhere to pre-defined terms of reference.
+Corporate Resources & Governance Scrutiny and Improvement Committee - additional functions In addition to the above functions, the Corporate Resources and Governance Scrutiny and Improvement Committee will be responsible for the strategic oversight and direction of the scrutiny function of the Council and of the Scrutiny and Improvement Committees.
+In its discretion, it will exercise the scrutiny function in relation to Boroughwide issues.
+The Corporate Resources and Governance Scrutiny and Improvement Committee will also: exercise the power of call-in. monitor and review the operation of the Constitution exercise the powers of the Council in relation to Councillor Call for Action.